Garnering a well-thought-through (and longer) easy testimonial can sometimes be rather like trying to get blood from a

 You’re more than one aware of how busy your clients probably are and that might take the time in order to give a testimonial to you when perhaps they’ve already said that they love what you do and can be difficult for them to put it in writing

 Plus you don’t want to sound like you’re coming across as a snake oil salesman.

 Trust me it isn’t creepy at all you’re doing is asking your happy client to help somebody else who might feel comfortable booking your services to

 For some people, there’s nothing scarier than sending out a request for a testimonial knowing that it’s entirely possible that they may secretly be happy and might send you something back which is the opposite of a testimonial how scary could that be

 This isn’t going to happen.

 You’re not likely to send a request for a testimonial to somebody who you know is unhappy, your time and energy are going to be much better spent on making them happy again.

 Another problem that you quite often see is people are asked to leave a testimonial but don’t give any other guidance with regards to what kind of easy testimonial you would like to receive.
 Then you end up getting a couple of one-liners such as

 “yeah it was really great working with you” or “I loved hiring you it was fabulous and you were friendly”…

-While is really nice to hear it’s not really very useful to you because what you really need is something that you can put on your website with more ‘gusto’.
+While it is really nice to hear it’s not really very useful to you because what you really need is something that you can put on your website with more ‘gusto’.
 That’s the point of asking for a testimonial right?

 We’re going to be using the information to help other people make the decision whether to buy from us or not.
 So it has to be right!

-So instead of say this “Would you mind answering a few quick questions, it will only take a moment?”
+So instead, try saying “Would you mind answering a few quick questions, it will only take a moment?”